Joalane2/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles Dispays current directory content including hidden files 5-Listfiledigitonly Displays current directory contents as long format with user and group IDS displayed numerically and hidden files
-6-firstdirectory creates a directory in tmp
+6-firstdirectory creates a directory in tmp 7-movethatfile moves the file one directory to another 8-firstdelete delete file in directory